What Is Home Insurance and How Does It Work?

 HO-8: Older Home Insurance

-• Tailored for older homes with unique repair or replacement costs
+HO-8 is intended for older homes with unique repair or replacement costs.

-• Dwelling coverage often based on repair cost rather than full replacement
+• Coverage: Dwelling coverage is often based on repair cost rather than full replacement cost, reflecting the difficulty of matching older construction materials.

 What Home Insurance Covers